0xbm/Cars/README.md

 # cars
-This is the program to help me in my work.
+This is the program which help me in my work.
 Counts kilometers and calculates fuel in each month.
 To use the program you need to create directory and drop files into :
 WINDOWS: